 Finger waves and Marcel waves are not what I would consider an easy style.

 However, finger waves were a key style in the 1920s and 1930s, so I thought I would include some tutorials for them here.
 I have tried both these tutorials, and they each definitely helped me to understand the techniques required.
 I have found that hair gel works brilliantly with ‘setting’ the waves, and if you are able, do use original metal vintage wave clips rather than plastic ones.

 - Fabulous Finger Waves – Jirina Alanko & Riikka Pennanen (Video)

 - 1920s Finger Waves – LBCC Historical (Video)

 How to Style a Turban or Scarf

-Use these tutorials for ideas on how to tie a scarf into a vintage inspired style:
+Use these tutorials for ideas on how to tie a scarf in a vintage inspired style:

 - Cute Bandana Tying Ideas – Lauren Rennells

-- So Apparently I like Turbans, tutorial – Lauren Rennells
+- So Apparently I like Turbans, A Tutorial – Lauren Rennells

 - How to Tie a Turban – British Pathe (1942 Video)